omicscodeathon/Exvar/README.md

 The  Web shiny app  is publicly available at www.shinyapps.io/app

-The guidelines for implementing this tool are available in the dowument named "Shinny_app_user_guide.pdf"
+The guidelines for implementing these tool are available in the dowument named "Shinny_app_user_guide.pdf"

 ## Case study
 To validate the pipelines and demonstrate the utility of the developed tool, we performed a case study investigating the Blood-Brain-barrier dysfunction mechanisms in the brain tumor patients.